There is a myth perpetuated by certain circles that men have it easy when it comes to divorce, or at the very least, better than their female partner.

 This is one of the worst stages of divorce for a man.

-Once the divorce is complete, they are left to their own devices.
+Once the divorce is complete, a broken man after divorce is left to their own devices.
 They will have a lot of time thinking about what has gone wrong.
 It is especially true if they genuinely love their children and lost custody of them.

 It shatters their ego and self-esteem.
 It usually results in an unhealthy lifestyle.
 This is the turning point of a man’s divorce journey.
 They either find a way to become a better person from here or end up a total mess.